CAMeL-Lab/camel_morph/README.md

 - [Salam Khalifa](https://github.com/slkh)
 - [Nizar Habash](https://github.com/nizarhabash1)

+[^1]: Khairallah, Christian, Salam Khalifa, Reham Marzouk, Mayar Mohamadein Nassar and Nizar Habash.
+[Camel Morph MSA: A Large-Scale Open-Source Morphological Analyzer for Modern Standard Arabic](https://aclanthology.org/2024.lrec-main.240.pdf).
+In Proceedings of the LREC-COLING 2024 - The Joint International Conference on Computational Linguistics, Language Resources and Evaluation, Turin, Italy.
+2024.

+[^2]: Khairallah, Christian, Reham Marzouk, Salam Khalifa, Mayar Nassar, and Nizar Habash.
+[Computational Morphology and Lexicography Modeling of Modern Standard Arabic Nominals](https://aclanthology.org/2024.findings-eacl.72.pdf).
+In Proceedings of the 18th Conference of the European Chapter of the Association for Computational Linguistics, Malta, 2024.

-[^1]: Nizar Habash, Reham Marzouk, Christian Khairallah, and Salam Khalifa.
+[^3]: Nizar Habash, Reham Marzouk, Christian Khairallah, and Salam Khalifa.
 2022.
 [Morphotactic Modeling in an Open-source Multi-dialectal Arabic Morphological Analyzer and Generator](https://aclanthology.org/2022.sigmorphon-1.10/).
 In Proceedings of the 19th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology, pages 92–102, Seattle, Washington.
 Association for Computational Linguistics.

-[^2]: Note that for the release directory, only the morphological components from Camel Tools were sourced from the actual library and were added to be imported locally.
+[^4]: Note that for the release directory, only the morphological components from Camel Tools were sourced from the actual library and were added to be imported locally.